 7. Education Information Can Compromise You in Many Ways

-Universities and grade schools are a ripe target for cyberattacks.
+.
 Yes, there is potential for students to hack systems to change grades or class registration.
 Due to the nature of schools, there is a lot of potential for students to get up to mischief in electronic systems.

 Yes, just like medical websites, education sites have a lot of thorough information on their students and faculty.
 And due to the sprawling bureaucracy of a university campus, there may not be enough communication on information security.